Roadmap

 About

-ICEF develops roadmaps on how key innovative technologies can contribute to a transition to clean energy.
-Roadmaps consider industrial, academic and governmental perspectives to identify a realistic, fact-based pathway and meaningfully inform the work of all stakeholders.
+ICEF develops “ICEF Roadmap” on how key innovative technologies can contribute to a transition to clean energy.
+ICEF Roadmap aims to find a realistic and fact-based pathway from the perspective of industry, academia, and government, and meaningfully inform the work of all stakeholders.

 ICEF 2023 Roadmap on “Artificial Intelligence for Climate Change Mitigation”